quarrant/mobx-persist-store/Readme.md

 ```javascript
 makePersistable(this, { name: 'SampleStore', properties: ['someProperty'], storage: window.localStorage });
 ```
-To simply persist your MobX store use `makePersistable` and pass a reference of the store (`this`) to the first argument.
+To simply persist your MobX store use `makePersistable`.
+Pass a reference of the store (`this`) as the first argument.
-The second argument is the storage options for persisting the store data.
-There are two properties that are required are `name`, `properties`.
+The second argument is the [StorageOptions](#storageoptions--reactionoptions) for persisting the store data.
-The `storage` property is required in the example below but if you use `configurePersistable` you can set a global storage adapter, so you only have to set it once.
+In the example below `name`, `properties`, and `storage` properties are required but if you use [configurePersistable](#global-configuration) you can set a global storage adapter, so you only have to set it once.
+You can also pass a third argument ([ReactionOptions](#storageoptions--reactionoptions)) to control when data should be saved.

 Hydration of the store will happen automatically when `makePersistable` is created.